-The Marrakesh Treaty is a multilateral treaty developed by the World Intellectual Property Organization (WIPO) in 2013.
-It will help people who are blind, visually impaired or otherwise print disabled have more timely access to a greater variety of books and other literary works in accessible formats, such as braille, audio and large print.
+The Marrakesh Treaty is a multilateral treaty concluded by the World Intellectual Property Organization (WIPO) in 2013.
+It aims to help people who are blind, visually impaired or otherwise print disabled have more timely access to a greater variety of books and other literary works in accessible formats, such as braille, audio and large print.

 Its formal name is the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired or Otherwise Print Disabled.

 The Marrakesh Treaty provides an international legal framework for copyright exceptions that allows for the reproduction, distribution and cross-border exchange of copyright works in accessible formats between countries party to the treaty.